cggh/panoptes/documentation/importdata/importsettings/datatable.rst

   *Boolean.*  Default:False.
 Instructs Panoptes that records in this datatable should be interpreted as genomic regions.
   In this case, the *Chromosome*, *RegionStart* and *RegionStop* keys should be defined.

-browserTrackHeightFactor
-  *Value.* Specifies a relative size factor for the genome browser track height (only applicable if *IsPositionOnGenome* or *IsRegionOnGenome* is set).

 chromosome
   *PropertyID.*  Default:chrom.
 Specifies the table column ID that contains the chromosome (only to be used if *IsPositionOnGenome* or *IsRegionOnGenome* is set).
-  Note that the values in this column should correspond to the content of the ``chromosomes`` source file (see :ref:`def-source-referencegenome`).
+  Note that the values in this column should correspond to the content of fasta file (see :ref:`def-source-referencegenome`).

 position